gravitational/gravity/docs/6.x/pack.md

 ```

 The service user can also be used for running unprivileged services inside the
-Kubernetes cluster.
+Kubernetes Cluster.
 To run a specific Pod (or just a container) under the
 service user, use `-1` as a user ID which will be translated to the
 corresponding service user ID: